 Additionally, certain services must be covered without out-of-pocket costs for consumers because they’re considered preventive.
-These services include prenatal visits and screening, folic acid supplements, counseling and intervention for tobacco cessation.
-These services aren’t included in MoneyGeek’s analysis, which focuses on direct out-of-pocket expenses.
+These services include prenatal visits and screening, folic acid supplements and counseling and intervention for tobacco cessation.

 - Why does delivering a baby cost so much?